SolidLabResearch/Bashlib/README.md

 let url = ...

 let options = {
-  fetch: any,         // an (authenticated) fetch function verbose?: boolean,  // log all operations
+// standard options
-}
+  fetch?: any,         // an (authenticated) fetch function verbose?: boolean,  // log all operations logger?: Logger     // Custom logging object, logs are sent to the terminal if this is left empty }

 let operations = [